 I suspect that information security has been largely ignored during the strategic planning sessions for Obamacare’s initial roll out.
 And if it hasn’t, shame on the administration for rushing it to market before security protocols were in place.
 I find this a perfect case of ignorance is bliss in action

 What makes this entire affair even more frustrating is that while states are getting tens of millions of tax dollars to market their HIEs, had only a fraction of this money been used to properly plan out security strategies and test for security weaknesses, I wouldn’t be writing this column.

 Kevin Beaver is an information security consultant, expert witness, author and professional speaker with Atlanta-based Principle Logic, LLC.
 With over 24 years of experience in the industry, Kevin specializes in performing independent IT security vulnerability assessments of networks, computers, and applications.
+He has authored/co-authored 11 books on information security including the best-selling Hacking For Dummies as well as Implementation Strategies for Fulfilling and Maintaining IT Compliance.
+In addition, he’s the creator of the Security On Wheels information security audio books and blog providing security learning for IT professionals on the go.
 You can reach Kevin through his website www.principlelogic.com, follow him on Twitter at @kevinbeaver and connect to him on LinkedIn.